 Tip: Pay attention to expiration dates on expandable foam caulk.
 Using product past the expiration date can produce poor results.
 The contents will often not expand to size or the texture may have changed making it unsuitable to use.

 Butyl-rubber caulk is a specialty caulk for outdoor use only.
 It is the best exterior caulk for roofing construction and repairs, since it can withstand extreme temperatures and creates a strong, insulating and water-tight seal.

 - Best for use with aluminum, metal, concrete, mortar, plastics, rubber, stone, vinyl and exterior wood.

-Tip: Be sure to wear the proper PPE, especially gloves and eye protection when using butyl-rubber caulk.
+Tip: Be sure to wear the proper protective equipment (PPE), especially gloves and eye protection when using butyl-rubber or roof caulk.
 The product can be irritating, and cleanup can be difficult if you get this caulk on clothing, gloves, shoes or skin.

 Caulk for Kitchen and Bath Projects